taka-wtnb/Wasteagram-AndroidApp/README.md

 Programming assignment for Oregon State University's CS492 (Mobile Software Development) course which I took in Winter 2020.
 (This one is designated as a portfolio assignment.)

-This is the 2-connection client-server network application for a simple file transfer system, written in C and Python.
+This program is written in Dart using Flutter SDK.
+This mobile application is called "Wasteagram", which allows users to upload photos and their attributes then create a scrollable list.

-Note: This program was originally written to compile and run on the school's machines/servers.
+Note: I will improve and re-organize my codes from time to time.